 These are excellent questions.

 Generally speaking, men have an easier time separating love from sex.
-Quick geography tip: The sex center of the brain and the love center of the brain occupy completely separate places.
+Quick geography tip: the sex center of the brain and the love center of the brain occupy completely separate places.
 So with this insight, it makes more sense that he can close the door on one location and spend time in another.

-And this could totally jive with a woman except that she has SEVEN TIMES more nerve connectors in her brain than a man!
+And this could totally jive with a woman except that she has seven times more nerve connectors in her brain than a man!
 Which means for us, sex and love easily feel like one and the same thing.
 From there, all we know to do is project our experience of love and sex onto him.

-But, in reality, a man is fully capable of loving you and cheating on you at the same time.
+But in reality, a man is fully capable of loving you and cheating on you at the same time.

-Step #2: He Needs to Understand YOUR Feelings of Hurt and Betrayal
+Step #2: He Needs to Understand Your Feelings of Hurt and Betrayal

-Talk about it.
+Now, talk about it.
 Talk about how your sense of importance went down, how you feel hurt and excluded, how you feel second class…

-Remember that you’ve chosen to stay with him, so it’s not about hitting him over the head with his mistake or punishing him for it.
-People make mistakes, and he needs to learn from his.
+Remember that you’ve chosen to stay with him so it’s not about hitting him over the head with his mistake or punishing him for it.
+People make mistakes and he needs to learn from his.

 “If men and women view cheating so differently, how can a woman share her experience in a way that a man can understand and relate to it?”